Midana Sambú

-Midana Quintino Sambú (born 10 June 1998) is a Bissau-Guinean-born Portuguese professional footballer who plays for Os Belenenses as a midfielder.
+Midana Quintino Sambú (born 10 June 1998) is a Bissau-Guinean-born Portuguese professional footballer who plays as a winger or attacking midfielder for Liga Portugal 2 club Belenenses.

 Club career

 On 27 September 2017, Sambú made his professional debut with Braga B in a 2017–18 LigaPro match against Famalicão.

 On 23 December 2022, Sambú signed with Os Belenenses.